• Home

 • by spirit

-• By spirit was the spirit of anti-christ that is already in the world.
+• By spirit was the spirit of anti-Christ that was already in the world.
 This is the spirit that constantly challenges our Christianity.
-It's the spirit that says, "Where's your god now?" or "Where's your God while your suffer?"
+It's the spirit that says, "Where's your god now?" or "Where's your God while you suffer?"
 It's that spirit that is constantly trying to draw us away from Christ.

 • by word